w3c-fedid/FedCM/explorations/fedcm_object_token_spec.md

 2. For backwards compatibility:
    - When `object_token` is present but `token` is not, the browser MUST generate a string representation of the object and set it as `IdentityCredential.token`
-   - This string representation MUST be valid JSON of the object

 3. The browser MUST NOT expose the `objectToken` attribute when the `FedCmObjectToken` feature flag is disabled